bleutzinn/grav-plugin-add-page-by-form/README.md

 Please enter the Page Title and write some content to appear on the new page.
 ```

+The most important settings are:

-- route sets the file location for the new page.
+- 'route' sets the file location for the new page.
-- template specifies the Twig template to be used by the new page.
+- 'template' specifies the Twig template to be used by the new page.

-Everything inside the pagefrontmatter block, except for 'content', will be inserted in the new page's frontmatter.
+- 'pagefrontmatter' is a block of frontmatter that gets inserted in the new page header.

+Values set in the 'pagefrontmatter' block can be overriden by user input if you add a field by the same name in the form.

-This makes it easy to use any value in a Twig template e.g. {{ page.header.author }}.
+Since both 'presets' via the 'pagefrontmatter' block and user input are added to the new page frontmatter it is easy to use any of these values in a Twig template e.g. {{ page.header.author }}.

 Finally, create the required Twig template file in the 'templates' folder of your theme.
 The template file name must match the name as set in the configuration file.
 So when in your configuration you have: 'template: page' then the template file name must be: 'page.html.twig'.
 To create a blog post type page, simply set 'template: item' (and possibly 'published: true').